filecoin-project/specs/src/algorithms/porep/stacked_drg_circuit.md

 - `CommRLast` is the Merkle tree root hash of the replica.
 - `CommR` is the on-chain commitment to the replica, dervied as the hash of the concatenation of `CommC` and `CommRLast`.

-The (offline) proof size in the ZigZag is too large for blockchain usage (~3MB).
+The (offline) proof size in SDR is too large for blockchain usage (~3MB).
 We use SNARKs to generate a proof of knowledge of a correct SDR proof.
-In other words, we implement the ZigZag proof verification algorithm in an arithmetic circuit and use SNARKs to prove that it was evaluated correctly.
+In other words, we implement the SDR proof verification algorithm in an arithmetic circuit and use SNARKs to prove that it was evaluated correctly.

 This circuit proves that given a Merkle root `CommD`, `CommRLast`, and `commRStar`, that the prover knew the correct replicated data at each layer.